CS2931/CSharpBrainTeasers/README.md

 ## 💡 Tips

-- **Use X.Run()** for all method executions to get beautiful analysis output
+- **Use Lab.Run()** for all method executions to get beautiful analysis output
 - Use clear method names that describe the problem
 - Add XML documentation comments (`///`) to explain each brain teaser
 - Print both the problem description and solution within your methods
 - Test with multiple examples where appropriate
-- The X.Run() framework automatically handles timing, formatting, and error reporting
+- The Lab.Run() framework automatically handles timing, formatting, and error reporting

 ## 🎯 Example Brain Teaser